-Setting the price for every item on your restaurant’s menu can be challenging, especially if you’ve never done it before, but the process plays a major role in the success of your business.
-Price your menu wrong and you could end up with low prices that leave only slim profit margins, or prices so high that they alienate your customers.
-By considering a few important factors, you can set prices that are fair for your customers and keep your business profitable.
+As a restaurant owner, you may find it challenging to set the price for every item on your menu, especially if you’ve never done it before, but the process is crucial to the success of your business.
+Price your menu too low, and you could end up with slim profit margins that make continued operation risky.
+Price items on your menu for profit solely, and you could alienate your customers.
+By considering a few important factors affecting how to price your menu, you can set prices that are fair for your customers and keep your business profitable.

-Your menu pricing isn’t all about cost, so you should ignore the all-too-common formulas for calculating prices based on food costs alone.
-However, it’s important to know the cost of each item so you can calculate your break-even point on it.
-There are three types of costs you need to know to calculate your break-even point on a restaurant item:
+As you consider how to price menu items, you need to think beyond cost.
+Even though common formulas detailing how to calculate food costs in a restaurant base calculations on food costs alone, it’s important to know the cost of each item so you can calculate your break-even point.
+There are three types of costs you need to know to calculate your break-even point on any restaurant item:

-- Direct Costs – These include the costs of any ingredients you use to make the item.
-For example, with a burger, your direct costs include the bun and the beef, plus any toppings, condiments, and seasonings that you put on.
+- Direct Costs: These include the costs of any ingredients you use to make the item.
+For example, with a burger, your direct costs include the bun and the beef, plus any toppings, condiments, and seasonings.

-- Overhead – This includes all your costs to keep your restaurant running and serve the item to a customer, such as employee salaries, rent, and utilities.
+- Overhead: This includes all the costs to keep your restaurant running and serve the item to a customer, such as employee salaries, rent, and utilities.

 You may also want to add indirect costs, such as those for marketing campaigns or other types of advertising.
 Once you have all these costs down, add them together to determine your break-even point for every item on your menu.